-- To store: Pecan cheesecake should be stored in the refrigerator, covered.
+- To store: Leftovers should be stored in the refrigerator, covered.
 The cheesecake will keep well for up to 2 weeks.
 Be sure to let it sit at room temperature for 30 minutes, prior, so the caramel to soften.

 - To freeze: Place slices of the cheesecake in a sealable container and store in the freezer for up to 6 months.
 Thaw overnight in the refrigerator.

 As we will add a caramel pecan topping, there is no need to cover the cheesecake as it sets.